Reports & Analytics | Understanding Incident Counts vs. Behavior Code Counts

 • Incidents count the event.

-• Behavior/action codes count the students involved.
+• Behavior/action codes (or other summary reports) count the students involved.

 Examples: